-The end-goal is to develop a spatial product of CH4 emissions in the SoCAB region.
-Ultimately, this study serves as a starting point for similar collaborations between the Megacities Carbon Project and CARB.
+The end-goal was to develop a spatial product of CH4 emissions in the SoCAB region.
+Ultimately, this study served as a starting point for similar collaborations between the Megacities Carbon Project and CARB.
 Emission factors can be collected and studied with spatial data for higher level assessment and analysis.
-This research also attempts to prove that these spatial-based end products can be a viable and accurate solution to their existing library of methods, analysis, and products.
+This research also attempted to prove that these spatial-based end products can be a viable and accurate solution to their existing library of methods, analysis, and products.
 Increased accuracy can help them better quantify and understand GHG emission distributions in the state of California and potentially across the globe.

 III.
 Methodology